AwalaApp/specs/rs016-poweb.md

 To prevent web pages from trying to make unauthorised requests to the server of a private gateway, the server MUST NOT support CORS and WebSocket connections MUST be refused with the status code `1008` if the HTTP request included the header `Origin`.

-## Public Gateway SRV records
+## Internet gateway SRV records

 Because this binding uses the Transmission Control Protocol (TCP; [RFC 793](https://tools.ietf.org/html/rfc793)), SRV records for GSC servers implementing this binding MUST use the `tcp` protocol.

-For example, a public gateway like `example.com` could specify an SRV record as follows:
+For example, a Internet gateway like `example.com` could specify an SRV record as follows:

 ```
 _awala-gsc._tcp.example.com.
 300 IN SRV 0 1 443 poweb.example.com.